Java-class/TR-Candlestick/README.md

 ## Run And Deployment

 For run this project, you must install docker first and after that doing flowing steps.
-JIB configuration is not completed yet, so you must follow these steps.

 - Pull redis image and start the redis container on port 6379
 - Start the partner-service application with java command